Nagendra1997/dummypy/README.md

 ```bash
 sudo docker logs CONTAINER ID
 ```
 When a user on your app logs in , you'll get a login entry for that user.
-For further [troubleshooting](mesibo.com) you can use the mesibo C/C++ shared library.